brunocbr/phi-notes/README.md

 ## Setup

+### Configure your note repository

+To create or add an existing note repository, use `M-x phi-add-repository`.
+It will prompt for a name, a directory and for the (initial) value of the counter.
+If you want to use timestamp ids, type `TIMESTAMP` instead of a numerical value.
+The function will create the counter for you, if needed.
+Then you'll see the variable customization page for `phi-repository-alist`.
+The list will contain lists of elements consisting in the repository names, directories and "master note" ids (this is the default note displayed in the sidebar in absence of a project or parent note).
+Check if everything is ok and don't forget to **Apply and Save** your settings.

+A `.counter` file is kept in the same directory of your notes in order to keep the value of the incremental counter used for generating note ids.
+You can manually initialize it or edit it if you want, by means of the interactive function `M-x phi-initialize-counter`.

 ### Package instalation

 For Spacemacs, I'd recommend creating a layer (`M-x configuration-layer/create-layer`) under  `~/.emacs.d/private/phi`.
 Add the following to `packages.el`: